-Initial reactions to the above questions from the leading pharma companies were to ignore the risk of external suppliers for the most part, and focus on their internal networks / programs.
+Initial reactions to the above questions from the leading pharma companies were to ignore the risk of external suppliers for the most part and focus on their internal networks/programs.
 As companies started to realize that our industry is a very large inter-dependent network of manufacturers, the reactions started to change from “I don’t know, I don’t care” to “we are at risk, we need to find a way to support our partners”.
-Typical large pharma company may have up to 20-30% of their products outsourced to CMO or CPO partners.
+The typical large pharma companies may have up to 20-30% of their products outsourced to CMO or CPO partners.
 For virtual pharma companies, this number is 100%.
-Therefore, “this is not my problem” approach will not work to secure the supply & ensure compliance on time.
+Therefore, the “this is not my problem” approach will not work to secure the supply & ensure compliance on time.

-Long story short, here are two different – but concurrent – approaches the industry is taking to bridge the gap between demand (1000s of pharma companies/wholesalers/dispensers) and supply (handful of vendors, most of which are still very small companies).
+Long story short, here are two different – but concurrent – approaches the industry is taking to bridge the gap between demand (1000s of pharma companies/wholesalers/dispensers) and supply (a handful of vendors, most of which are still very small companies).

 A. Reducing the demand side:

-- 1. Mergers & Acquisitions – This is happening already on a weekly basis to minimize the overall cost of compliance, quality and operations to improve bottom line; not specifically for Track & Trace, but for myriad of other reasons.
+- 1. Mergers & Acquisitions – This is happening already on a weekly basis to minimize the overall cost of compliance, quality and operations to improve the bottom line; not specifically for Track & Trace, but for a myriad other reasons.

 - 4. Standardizing the technology & implementation approach – to improve speed and cost (with pilot studies, implementation playbooks..etc.) and reduce overall workload and resources.